JosefinaAureaAmaro/00_SQL_AdvancedQueries/README.md

 <p> To overview my queries, below is the ERD Diagram  that came along with the database for your review:</p></br>
 <p> This database is fake data used for learning purposes only.
-The ERD Diagram and database was not designed by me, but can be found in the Udemy "The Complete SQL Bootcamp" Course.
+The ERD Diagram and database was not designed by me, but can be found in the Udemy "The Complete SQL Bootcamp" course created by Jose Portilla.

 <div align="center">
   <img src="https://github.com/JosefinaAureaAmaro/00_SQL_AdvancedQueries/blob/master/images/ERD_Diagram_of_Database.png">